tanker327/WebRobber/README.md

 </html>
 ```

-Now let's us WebRoober to grab the title of this page and url of the logo image.
+Now let's use WebRoober to grab the title of this page and url of the logo image.

 ```javascript
 var webRobber = require('./../lib');